 Because trad climbing and sport climbing use different climbing methods that result in different risks, it makes sense that these forms of climbing use different protective equipment.

 Trad climbing doesn’t rely on much protective reinforcement, but one piece of protective equipment every trad climber should have is a trad rack.

 A trad rack usually consists of a set of cams (adjustable aluminum devices that can be positioned inside cracks), some alpine draws, and some nuts.
 This might not sound like a lot, but since we’re talking about high-quality equipment, it still costs a fair amount.

 Trad climbing also makes use of more traditional climbing equipment used in free climbing, such as slings and carabiners.

-Sport climbing doesn’t require as much protective equipment as trad climbing because sport climbers can mainly rely on the bolts that they secure into the rock face to support their weight and prevent them from falling.
+Sport climbing doesn’t require as much protective equipment as trad climbing because sport climbers can mainly rely on the bolts they secure into the rock face to support their weight and prevent falling.

 However, that doesn’t mean that sport climbers don’t have to invest in any equipment at all.
 Sport climbing is done with the help of a quickdraw.